tine-groupware/broadcasthub/README.md

 ### End to end tests ###
 Run `npm run-script e2etest` to execute the end to end tests.
 These tests require an external Redis, an external Tine 2.0 JSON API and an external already running Tine 2.0 Broadcasthub.
 Like the integration tests the end to end tests setup a Redis publisher and websocket clients and verify that the websocket clients receive the data they should receive.

+### Tests in Gitlab CI ###
+See `.gitlab-ci.yml` for configuration and https://about.gitlab.com/blog/2016/03/01/gitlab-runner-with-docker/ for background information.

+In the Gitlab CI for this project only the integration tests are executed.
+Running the end to end tests in the Gitlab CI seems not to be worth the trouble.
+Rather real end to end tests from change in Tine 2.0 file manager to Tine 2.0 client in a browser should be implemented.
+But that is out of scope of this repository, should be implemented in the Tine 2.0 repository resp. in the Tine 2.0 docker setup.

 ## Logging and debug output ##